SNAP Benefits in Maine: How to Apply and Qualify

 Expedited Food Supplement (Emergency SNAP)

-This program provides benefits within seven days for households with very little money.
-You may qualify if your income is under $150 and resources are $100 or less.
-Request “expedited” service when you submit your application.
+This service helps households with almost no cash get benefits in seven days or less.
+You may qualify if your income is under $150 and resources are under $100, or if housing costs exceed your income.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)